ajpaul/training-fe-module-01/pf1-ex1/README.md

 ### Exercise 1

-_note: This exercise is 1 of 4 in a series of exercises that follow on form each other and should not be used indepently_
+_note: This exercise is 1 of 5 in a series of exercises that follow on from each other and should not be used indepently_
-_note: All exercises use the standard portal set-up for backbase trainings (Link to the archeype that we should use when developing on this course)_
+_note: All exercises use the [standard portal set-up for backbase trainings](https://my.backbase.com/resources/how-to-guides/getting-your-first-launchpad-based-portal-set-up/)_

 #### Description

-To create your first widget that will become a 'todo-mvc' example at the end of the series
+To create your first widget that will become a "todo-mvc" example at the end of the series

 #### Steps